Skip to content

 typescript

-// Ensure that the value is neither null nor undefined
+// When checking that a value is not null or undefined

-// Example of using assert to check if a number is positive
+// When checking if a number is positive

 assert(number > 0, 'Number must be positive');